Fall hiking in Pennsylvania

 Covered bridge at McConnells Mill State Park in Pennsylvania

-Located just 40 min north of Pittsburgh, and being a hotspot for fall foliage, McConnells Mill is the perfect destination for a leaf peeping adventure once fall arrives.
-Out of all the parks in the region, McConnells Mill offers the most beautiful ambiance for fall.
+McConnells Mill is the perfect destination for a leaf peeping adventure once fall arrives.
+It’s my top pick if you love fall foliage.
 With a historic covered bridge, waterfalls, miles of hiking trails through leafy forests, a gorgeous creek, and a historic mill, the setting is just perfect for any type of fall recreation & photography.
+I always see a lot of families and couples taking photographs here – really the backdrop is perfect for photos.

-Also do not miss out on the gorgeous, yet thankfully short 1/2 mile hike to Hell’s Hollow waterfall.
-During the spring and falls months, whitewater rafting on Slipper Rock Gorge creek is quite popular (you must bring your own equipment).
+My top recommended activity is the 1/2 mile hike to Hell’s Hollow waterfall.
+During the spring and falls months, whitewater rafting on Slipper Rock Gorge creek is quite popular (you must bring your own equipment which is a hassle).
 Note that guided tours are not available and this activity is quite risky without the aid of an experienced rafter.

 Gorgeous yellow foliage at McConnells Mill State Park in Pennsylvania